-The thought of the U.S. being run and populated by morons 500 years from now doesn’t seem that far off given our current circumstances, which is why Mike Judge’s “Idiocracy” is absolutely a satire for its time.
-Unfortunately, pic may be unfairly deemed a loser because Fox held it for a year before opening it theatrically sans crix screenings.
+The thought of the U.S. being run and populated by morons and lugheads 500 years from now doesn’t seem that far off given our current circumstances, which is why Mike Judge’s “Idiocracy” is absolutely a satire for its time.
+What Judge is less sure of here than in his previous, perfectly pitched live-action comedy “Office Space,” is how to build a complete movie around his key ideas.
+Unfortunately, pic, an eccentric salad of dystopian visions, visual effects and deliberately cheapo stylistics, may be unfairly deemed a loser because distrib Fox held it for a year before opening it theatrically sans crix screenings.

 “Office Space” became a genuine cult classic only when it arrived in vid, and, though the same scale of success is unlikely for “Idiocracy,” ancillary is where it will probably receive its most appreciative aud.
 It seems that Judge, a genuinely gifted satirist (“Beavis and Butt-Head,” “King of the Hill”), is destined for the small screen, even when he aims big.

 Ideally cast narrator Earl Mann establishes the pointed premise (with hilarious visual aids) that human evolution actually devolved at the start of the 21st century when stupid people began to procreate at a rate far exceeding that of smart ones.